Local Government Boundary Commission (1945–1949): Third report and abolition

 The winding-up of the commission was enacted by the Local Government Boundary Commission (Dissolution) Act 1949 (12, 13 & 14 Geo.
 6. c.
 83).
 The planned review never took place.
 Following the 1950 general election, the Labour government was returned with a small majority.
 In a debate on local government in the Commons on 17 July 1951, George Lindgren, Parliamentary Secretary for Local Government and Planning stated that the government was waiting for the results of negotiations between the local authority associations.
 In the absence of such agreement, no legislation could be introduced due to the state of the parties in the House.
 The Minister of Local Government and Planning Hugh Dalton, added that "the reform of local government was the type of question regarding which, in a parliament like the present, with the Government having a narrow majority, comprehensive legislation was not realistic".

 The statement effectively delayed reform until the next parliament, a fact not lost on the commission's former chairman who wrote to The Times bemoaning the fact that "the Government's review of local government structure, which was stated in 1949 to be already in being, appears to have led nowhere.
 This lack of decision is bad enough for local government, but surely the reconstitution of district authorities, without previous consideration of any of the functions or boundaries of the existing counties and county boroughs, or even any power to consider them simultaneously, would be a farce."

-The Labour Party lost power to the Conservatives in the general election of 25 October 1951, and no further review of local government was put forward until the publication of the white papers leading to the Local Government Act 1958.
+The Labour Party lost power to the Conservatives in the general election of 25 October 1951, and no further review of local government was put forward until the publication of the white papers leading to the Local Government Act 1958 (6 & 7 Eliz.
+2. c.
+55).